 The woodland area is of significant ecological importance, supporting several species of birds and mammals.
 Bluebells and other woodland under-storey flora species are also found, and the lying deadwood provides a key habitat for invertebrates.
 There is potential to further develop the woodland under-storey and manage the woodland sympathetically to fallen and standing dead wood.
 The mature trees offer roosting and nesting sites for birds as well as providing a source of food.
+A bat survey carried out in 2009 identified that bats are present in the park.
 As well as the potential to erect bird boxes, bat boxes should also be considered as summer roosts.
 There is a badger set in the woodland area behind the Memorial, as well as fox dens with regular sightings.